devonfw-tutorials/katacoda-scenarios-dev/14_Test-cobigenCli_cobigen-cli/step7.md

 Create the getter and setter for the new attribute

-Go back to the IDE and find the file "devonfw/workspaces/main/cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java".
+Switch to the IDE and open the file "devonfw/workspaces/main/cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java".

 `devonfw/workspaces/main/cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java`{{open}}

-Insert after &#39; private int age; &#39; the following segment of code.
+Replace the content in the file as it is shown in the following segment of code.

 Click on 'Copy to Editor' to change it automatically.